Ledgerback/DGSF/Grants/Arbitrum.md

 - provide a standard for comparing and benchmarking DAO design and governance
 - provide a shared forum for dialogue or discussions on DAO research and practice
 - overcome transparency poverty in DAOs
+- shape norms in the DAO ecosystem towards transparency, participation, and accountability
 - legitimize DAOs as an institutional form %%in the eyes of the public and regulators?%%
-- encourage experimentation with novel mechanisms for more equitable forms of ownership and democratic governance
+- encourage experimentation with novel mechanisms for more equitable forms of ownership and participatory forms of governance

 ```
 ### Short-Term Impact